-A candidate for a degree must complete the requirements for a major in one of the departments or interdisciplinary programs of the college.
+A candidate for a degree must complete the requirements for a major in one of the departments or interdisciplinary programs of the college as well as the Universitywide requirements.
 The major requirements of each department and program are stated at the beginning of the section describing the courses offered in that department or area.
 The applicable requirements of the major are those in effect during the academic year of matriculation.
-Coursework counting toward a major must include at least 18 advanced hours in approved SMU credit courses and may not be transferred or taken pass/fail.
-All advanced courses required for the major must be passed with a grade of C- or better.
-In addition, Dedman College requires a cumulative GPA of 2.000 for all courses attempted for completion of a major or minor.
+Coursework counting toward a major must include at least 18 advanced hours in approved SMU credit courses completed at SMU.
+All advanced courses required for the major must be passed with a grade of C- or better and may not be taken pass/fail.
+In addition, Dedman College requires a cumulative GPA of 2,000 for all courses attempted for completion of a major or minor.
 All courses attempted that could count toward the major/minor are included in determining the major/minor GPA.
 Majors must be officially declared (or changed) through the Dedman College Office of Records and Academic Services.